 Treatment and rehabilitation of hip pain

-First of all, treatment of hip pain can be challenging.
+First of all, the treatment of hip pain can be challenging.
 As a result, any treatment always includes an examination of the lower back, pelvis, and leg on both sides.
 This is due to the fine mechanical balance needed in this area for stability and just moving around.
-Once a correct diagnosis has been made and the fine mechanics understood and treated, rehabilitation is the next stag.
+Once a correct diagnosis has been made and the fine mechanics understood and treated, rehabilitation is the next stage.

 This, therefore, includes core stability and function changes to pelvic and leg movement.
 Essentially to make sure it all works together in the right order.